 If you experience sudden or prolonged hearing loss with dizziness, fever or pain, please contact our office right away and schedule an appointment with one of our otolaryngologists.
 We’ll conduct a physical examination as well as a hearing test to determine the type and severity of your hearing loss.
 We’ll then recommend the best treatment.

-Many people experience tinnitus–a type of ringing, swooshing, or other type of noise that seems to originate in the ear or head.
-In most cases, tinnitus is not a serious problem and can be treated, or will often become less bothersome over time.
+Many people experience tinnitus–a ringing, swooshing, or other type of noise that seems to originate in the ear or head.
+In many cases, tinnitus is not a serious problem, but for some, it can be very bothersome and debilitating.

 Tinnitus is not a disease but a symptom of an underlying condition.
 One of the most common conditions associated with tinnitus is high frequency hearing loss due to age and/or noise exposure.
 Tinnitus is also associated with conditions such as wax in the outer ear canal, middle ear fluid or infections, eustachian tube dysfunction, otosclerosis (fixation of the middle ear bone), Meniere’s disease (a problem affecting both hearing and balance), and problems beyond the inner ear such as acoustic neuroma (a small benign, rare tumor of the nerve for balance).
 Medications can also cause tinnitus such as aspirin, Naprosyn, Lasix, quinines, aminoglycoside antibiotics, erythromycin, renal transplant and dialysis.
 If head noises persist, particularly if they are on one side or are associated with loss of hearing or dizziness, medical attention is recommended.